The Price of Existence

 The Price of Existence is the second album by American deathcore band All Shall Perish, released in 2006.
 This is their first album to feature vocalist Eddie Hermida and lead guitarist Chris Storey.
 It has sold approximately 20,000 records worldwide.
 The bonus tracks on the Korean release are actually two tracks from the band's previous album Hate, Malice, Revenge.

+It is considered to be a defining album in the deathcore genre.